Halochkin/CustomWebComponents/Articles/CSS/Problem: style creep of parent slot.md

 # Problem: style creep of parent slot

 In the previous [article](https://github.com/Halochkin/Components/blob/master/Articles/CSS/How%20to%20style%20slot.childNodes%3F.md) we described the ways of styling `slot.childNodes`.
 This article describes the problem of unwanted styles (creep) that come from somewhere you don't expect.

 #### 1. `dispalay: block`
 Adding this parameter inside shadowRoot causes the style to be applied to all elements that match the selector outside of shadowRoot.<br>
-This effect will apply even to other classes that use this class in shadowDOM.
+This effect will apply even to other classes that use this class in the shadowDOM.
 It is worth noting that this effect is applied only to non-inherited parameters.
 It is most noticeable when you use the general selector `(*)` independently regular CSS or:: slotted

 Let's look at an example: